Filked6/Filked6/README.md

 Interested in 3D modeling, UI/UX design, and a few other things.

 ## Tools & Tech:
-Figma, Android Studio, ArcGIS Pro, QGIS, AutoCAD, Unity
+Figma, Android Studio, ArcGIS Pro, QGIS, AutoCAD, Unity, Python, Kotlin, JavaScript, ...

 ## A Bit About Me:
 * 🎨 Into Design ✨